FREYJA: Efficient Join Discovery in Data Lakes: Introduction

 In order to overcome the limitations present in the state-of-the-art, we present \sys, a novel approach to accurately and efficiently compute rankings of joinable columns on data lakes.
-Our approach aims to retain the best of both join discovery families. \sys~benefits from the simplicity and efficiency of approximating the computation of a syntactic metric whilst including mechanisms to capture the semantic relationships of the sets of values to improve joinability assessment. \sys~introduces the following novelties:
+Our approach aims to retain the best of both syntactic and semantic families. \sys~enjoys the simplicity and efficiency of approximating the computation of a syntactic metric while including mechanisms to capture the semantic relationships of the sets of values to improve joinability assessment. \sys~introduces the following two novelties.

-\stitle{A novel data lake joinability metric} Set-overlap metrics are particularly innaccurate when the cardinality of a column is comparatively larger than the other's \cite{DBLP:journals/pvldb/NaziDNC18}.
-This is common in real-world data lakes due to source heterogeneity.
-We have observed that such large differences are an indicator that two columns represent different semantic concepts or sit at different granularity levels.
-We, thus, propose a novel join quality metric that emphasizes cardinality assessment to implicitly capture semantic properties of the data.
-The metric is defined as the linear combination of \textbf{multiset Jaccard}, whose formulation relies on the raw cardinality values of the sets of data, and the \textbf{cardinality proportion}.
-As we empirically show in Section \ref{sec:cardinality_as_quality}, this metric improves the ability to capture semantic diversity with respect to classical set-overlap metrics, thus yielding higher precision on data lakes.
-Overall, this metric has a precision comparable to TRL-based approaches, as we experimentally show in Section \ref{sec:exp_effectiveness}.

-\stitle{A lightweight structure to compute our metric} Computing join quality metrics based on set-overlap, such as the one we are defining, is highly expensive over data lakes.
-Hence, we propose a predictive model to approximate the values of our novel metric rather than computing them.
-The inference will be based on data profiles, compact descriptive representations of a column, rather than on the original, large-scale datasets.
-For that, we rely on state-of-the-art relational data profiling techniques \cite{DBLP:journals/vldb/AbedjanGN15}.
-The computation of profiles and their use in predictive tasks is highly scalable, thus reducing by several orders of magnitude preparation and execution times, as shown in Section \ref{sec:exp_efficiency}.
-Additionally, and in contrast to TRL-based join discovery, the trained model is general purpose and can be used across data lakes without fine-tuning.